kookster/say_when/README.md

 For my own purposes, I use things like `daemontools` and `god` to daemonize, so this has been enough for me, but it would not be hard to write a command line script for it.

-The reality is that most of the time I am also running a job processing process, either `shoryuken` or `sidekiq`, and I would prefer to piggyback on that same process instead of starting up another.
-Since both of those use Celluloid, I also created a Celluloid actor class that can be added to the celluloid based job process via hooks in their startup.
+Most of the time I am also running a job processor, either `shoryuken` or `sidekiq`, and I would prefer to piggyback on that same process instead of starting up another.
+Since both of those use Celluloid (or did, Sidekiq no longer does), I also created a Celluloid actor class that can be added to the celluloid based job process via hooks in their startup.

 For Shoryuken, add this to your initializer (probably `config/initializers/shoryuken.rb`):
 ```ruby